 If you are familiar with meditation techniques you might have heard of this one before.
 It is also one of the best breathing exercises for anxiety.
 Breathe in for 4 seconds, hold your breath for 7 seconds and exhale slowly for 8 seconds.
 This helps the exchange of O2 and CO2 and reestablishes the balance in your blood.

-To make things easier, we created this huge gif to guide you through the exercise.
-This should help you reduce stress and anxiety.
-Scroll down a bit so it fills as much of your screen as possible and follow it slowly for three to four minutes.
+To make things easier, we created this 4-7-8 breathing gif to guide you through the exercise.
+This breathing gif for anxiety should help you reduce stress and manage anxiety.
+Scroll down a bit so the gif fills as much of your screen as possible and follow it slowly for three to four minutes.
 After that, see if you can notice any changes:

 Do you want to actively better your breathing throughout the day?
 Try setting mental reminders and go through the four breathing methods for anxiety discussed earlier.